-Grades 5 - 8
+Grades K - 8

 - Students are expected to arrive at school with the proper uniform every day.
-In order to hold students accountable for their uniform requirements, below is a list of the consequences for uniform violations: - Students will receive a demotion each day if their uniform is not professional.
-This includes: - Pants below the waist exposing undergarments or impairing ability to walk - Shirts untucked - Belt removed - Students receive one free pass the FIRST time they forget their uniform belt. - If a student forgets their belt for a second time, they will receive an automatic detention and will be given a temporary belt from the Dean of Students. - If a student does not have their uniform belt on 5 or more occasions, an Automatic Detention will be given each time and a parent conference will be held to sign a uniform contract. - Students who do not have the correct uniform shirt or pants will need to call home to see if proper uniform clothing can be brought to school.

-- If the student is unable to have their clothing brought to school they will have to spend the day in the Decision Making Room (student referral room). - There are times when students may be able to borrow a uniform item from the school which must be returned before the student returns home.
+In order to hold students accountable for their uniform requirements, below is a list of the consequences for uniform violations: - Students will receive a warning by a Dean Team staff member the FIRST time they are out of uniform/not meeting uniform dress code. - If a student is out of uniform a second time, they will receive a SECOND warning by a Dean Team member followed by a phone call to their parent/guardian informing them of the specific uniform infraction. - If a student is out of uniform a THIRD time, they will have an automatic Lunch detention and will serve it with the Associate Dean of their grade level. - If a student is out of uniform on 4 or more occasions, an Automatic Afterschool Detention will be given each time and a parent conference will need to be held to discuss the uniform policy with a member of the Leadership Team. - Students who do not have the correct uniform shirt or pants will need to call home to see if proper uniform clothing can be brought to school for them to change into. - There are times when students may be able to borrow a uniform item from the school which must be returned before the student returns home.
 However, the school is not obligated to provide extra uniform clothing and cannot guarantee that such options are available.